 Chania province occupies the western quarter of Crete island Greece.
 Its terrain and beaches vary greatly, form some of the best sandy beaches in Greece like Falassarna and Elafonissi to wild rugged coastline with pebble beaches in southern Crete such as those around Agia Roumeli.

-Famous Beaches in Chania Prefecture
+Famous Crete Beaches in Chania Provence

 Balos Beach Crete is a remote lagoon beach in a dramatic setting in the north-western corner of Crete.
 Tours from Chania to Balos Beach run between May and late October, and include a ferry from the port of Kissamos to Balos.